menu

 Medway is a tiny town located in the state of Ohio.
 With a population of 627 people and just one neighborhood, Medway is the 644th largest community in Ohio.
-Medway has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Medway has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Medway is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Medway is a town of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Medway who work in sales jobs (20.14%), community and social services (9.56%), and maintenance occupations (9.22%).

-A relatively large number of people in Medway telecommute to their jobs.
-Overall, about 9.56% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.56% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Medway, just 10.72% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.